-TIP: Palm Valley can also be visited with an organised 4WD tour from Alice Springs.
+TIP: Palm Valley can also be visited with an organised 4WD day tour from Alice Springs.
 Due to its remote location, I would definitely recommend this option rather than driving there with your own vehicle, especially if you have no experience driving in the outback.

-West MacDonnell Ranges itinerary and most beautiful gorges
+West MacDonnell Ranges itinerary and most beautiful gorges on the map

-Practical information for West MacDonnell Mountain Ranges
+Practical information for visiting West MacDonnell Mountain Ranges

 Accessibility and driving

-As already said, the gorges of West MacDonnell ranges are easily accessible and can be done as part of a road trip between Alice Springs and Glen Helen or even as a day trip from Alice Springs.
+As already said, the gorges of West MacDonnell Ranges are easily accessible and can be done as part of a road trip between Alice Springs and Glen Helen or even as a day trip from Alice Springs.